nqubekoh/Prog512/README.md

 https://www.youtube.com/watch?v=JFYb2CuIreQ&feature=youtu.be

-unfortunately i didnt get the CA test 2 soft copy..
+unfortunately video 1 and 3 are too big so i only gave links i couldnt upload them and i didnt get the CA test 2 soft copy..

+you can watch them on youtube, if you need to download them use this link(convert) https://convert2mp3.club/en/  then copy and paste the video link to the provided section on the convert site to download them..

 ..Thanks.